The author and leading legalization proponent Mason Tvert smell victory in the air.

 I've visited Amsterdam many times, and frequented a few of California's medical cannabis dispensaries as well, so the whole retail reefer concept feels far from unprecedented.

 In Amsterdam, for example, the coffeeshops are officially only tolerated, not legal, and lately political pressure has been building to push them even further into the shadows.
 While back home in the Golden State, even the best-run medical marijuana dispensaries and collectives have no way to earn a license from the state, and therefore face a constant, real threat from law enforcement.

-Of course, every cannabis sale in Colorado today – retail or medicinal – also remains technically federally illegal, but as today's festivities should make abundantly clear, the Feds have finally blinked in the face of a large and growing marijuana majority.
-When Amendment 64 officially legalised it in Colorado in November 2012, for example, the ballot initiative garnered far more votes than the President, who also carried the state handily.
+Of course, every cannabis sale in Colorado today—retail or medicinal—also remains technically federally illegal, but as today's festivities should make abundantly clear, the Feds have finally blinked in the face of a large and growing marijuana majority.
+When Amendment 64 officially legalized it in Colorado in November 2012, for example, the ballot initiative garnered far more votes than the President, who also carried the state handily.

 When it comes to selecting fine cannabis, the nose knows.

 At the sales counter, the budtender opens jars of herb to let me take a sniff.
-She says the Grape God (Grape x God Bud), a powerful indica, has the best flavour – so pleasantly fruity, in fact, that some people end up smoking too much just for the taste.
+She says the Grape God (Grape x God Bud), a powerful indica, has the best flavor—so pleasantly fruity, in fact, that some people end up smoking too much just for the taste.
 They also offer a full line of edibles and tinctures.
-There are even pre-rolled joints for the novice toker.
+Even pre-rolled joints for the novice toker.